fingerprintjs/fingerprint-pro-akamai-proxy-integration/README.md

 ## How to install with Terraform

 > :warning:  This section assumes you use Terraform to manage your site infrastructure on Akamai and that your site uses the `latest` Akamai rule format.
+> * If you do not use Terraform, see  [How to install without Terraform](#how-to-install-using-akamai-property-manager-api-without-terraform).
-If your Akamai property uses a different rule format or a different deployment method, please contact our [support team](https://fingerprint.com/support/).
+> * If your Akamai property uses a different rule format, please contact our [support team](https://fingerprint.com/support/).

->
-> This is a quick overview of the installation setup.
-For detailed step-by-step instructions, see the [Akamai proxy integration guide in our documentation](https://dev.fingerprint.com/docs/akamai-proxy-integration#step-21--add-variable-blocks-to-your-rules-template).
+This is a quick overview of the installation setup.
+For detailed step-by-step instructions, see the [Akamai proxy integration guide in our documentation](https://dev.fingerprint.com/docs/akamai-proxy-integration).

 1. Go to Fingerprint **Dashboard** > [**API Keys**](https://dashboard.fingerprint.com/api-keys) and click **Create Proxy Key** to create a proxy secret.
 You will use it later to authenticate your requests to Fingerprint APIs.
 2. Add the following variable blocks to the Akamai property [Rules template](https://techdocs.akamai.com/terraform/docs/pm-ds-rules-template) in your Terraform configuration file.
 If you are using a plain JSON file instead of a rules template, reach out to our [support team](https://fingerprint.com/support/).